open-mpi/ompi/examples/README.md

-The `Makefile` in this directory will build as many of the examples as you have language support (e.g., if you do not have the Fortran `use mpi` bindings compiled as part of Open MPI, the those examples will be skipped).
+The `Makefile` in this directory will build as many of the examples as you have language support (e.g., if you do not have the Fortran `use mpi` bindings compiled as part of Open MPI, those examples will be skipped).

 The `Makefile` assumes that the wrapper compilers `mpicc`, `mpic++`, and